jhicks59/CodingGuide/Loops.md

 }
 ```
 #
-### while Loop - repeats as long as a condition is true.
+### While Loop - repeats as long as a condition is true.
 Used when the number of iterations is not predetermined.
 ##### Syntax
 ```Swift
 while condition {